decred/decrediton/README.md

 ## Developing

-Due to potential compatibility issues, for now, all work should be done with node v6.5.0 and electron 1.4.6.
-It is likely we can relax this once things have settled down.
+Due to potential compatibility issues, for now, all work should be done with node v6.9.5 and electron 1.4.6.
 The recommended way to install node is using nvm.

 This has primarily been tested on Linux at the moment although OSX